September 11 attacks: National Institute of Standards and Technology

 The U.S. National Institute of Standards and Technology investigated the collapses of the Twin Towers and 7 WTC.
 The investigations examined why the buildings collapsed and what fire protection measures were in place, and evaluated how fire protection systems might be improved in future construction.
 The investigation into the collapse of 1 WTC and 2 WTC was concluded in October 2005 and that of 7 WTC was completed in August 2008.

 NIST found that the fireproofing on the Twin Towers' steel infrastructures was blown off by the initial impact of the planes and that had this not occurred, the towers likely would have remained standing.
-A 2007 study of the north tower's collapse published by researchers of Purdue University determined that since the plane's impact had stripped off much of the structure's thermal insulation, the heat from a typical office fire would have softened and weakened the exposed girders and columns enough to initiate the collapse regardless of the number of columns cut or damaged by the impact.
+A 2007 study of the north tower's collapse published by researchers at Purdue University determined that since the plane's impact had stripped off much of the structure's thermal insulation, the heat from a typical office fire would have softened and weakened the exposed girders and columns enough to initiate the collapse regardless of the number of columns cut or damaged by the impact.

 The director of the original investigation stated that "the towers did amazingly well.
 The terrorist aircraft didn't bring the buildings down; it was the fire that followed.
-It was proven that you could take out two-thirds of the columns in a tower and the building would still stand".
+It was proven that you could take out two-thirds of the columns in a tower and the building would still stand."
 The fires weakened the trusses supporting the floors, making the floors sag.
 The sagging floors pulled on the exterior steel columns causing the exterior columns to bow inward.

 With the damage to the core columns, the buckling exterior columns could no longer support the buildings, causing them to collapse.
 Additionally, the report found the towers' stairwells were not properly reinforced to provide adequate emergency escape for people above the impact zones.
-NIST concluded that uncontrolled fires in 7 WTC caused floor beams and girders to heat and subsequently "caused a critical support column to fail, initiating a fire-induced progressive collapse that brought the building down".
+NIST concluded that uncontrolled fires in 7 WTC caused floor beams and girders to heat and subsequently "caused a critical support column to fail, initiating a fire-induced progressive collapse that brought the building down."